 Updated: February 09, 2016 10:56 AM GMT

 Rohingya children in a temporary internally displaced personscamp near Sittwe, Rakhine State's capital city, in October, 2015.
 (Photo by Michael Sainsbury)

 "We are ready to fight back on it as we have vehemently called for not amending the law because we need to scrutinize illegal migrants," Pe Than told ucanews.com.
 "And we also need to consider our race, sovereignty and security."
 His party won dozens of state and federal seats in Rakhine state where the vast majority of Rohingyas live.

 Hard-line Buddhist monks from the Committee of the Protection of Race and Religion, known as Ma Ba Tha, have been at the forefront of the anti-Rohingya campaign.
 The monks have pushed for legislation of four race and religion laws that target the minority.

 Our journalistic standards are as high as any in the quality press; our focus is particularly on a fast-growing part of the world - Asia - where, in some countries the Church is growing faster than pastoral resources can respond to – South Korea, Vietnam and India to name just three.

-We report from the ground where other news services simply can't or won't go.
+And UCA News has the advantage of having in its ranks local reporters who cover 23 countries in south, southeast, and east Asia.
 We report the stories of local people and their experiences in a way that Western news outlets simply don’t have the resources to reach.
 And we report on the emerging life of new Churches in old lands where being a Catholic can at times be very dangerous.

 With dwindling support from funding partners in Europe and the USA, we need to call on the support of those who benefit from our work.